Article updated on April 20, 2019

 Is it because the conference took place in the presence of Angela Merkel that the picture of the panel composed exclusively of men seemed particularly objectionable?

 The debate that ensued on Twitter was intense (see tweets below).
 Axelle Lemaire, former Secretary of State for Digital Affairs, responded quickly, as did men like Benoît Thieulin (president of the CNNum) and Guy Mamou-Mani (President of Syntec Digital).
 The latter is quoted in Le Point magazine as saying: “It was that tweet that suddenly made me realize the incongruity of the situation.
 The event was made up exclusively of men”.
 That same day on Twitter he made a commitment in less than 140 characters: to refuse to participate in any conference where there are no women.
 Henri Verdier in turn made the same commitment on Twitter as well.

 A few weeks later, all the protagonists involved in the discussion came together at Gilles Babinet’s for a meeting of the Club des Gentlemen which included Benoît Thieulin and Jean-Michel Blanquer, Xavier Alberti, Herni Verdier, Rubin Sfadj, Etienne Parizot, Alexandre Jardin, etc.

 The Club des Gentlemen launched the #JamaisSansElles in January 2016

-The group which includes entrepreneurs, influential people in Tech, humanists, participants in and promoters of public debate, all involved in the digital transformation of society, is chaired both by Tatiana F-Salomon and Guy Mamou-Mani (joint presidency).
-Both then proposed to lauch a joint appeal.
-That same evening the group agreed on the name of the initiative: thus was born #JamaisSansElles!
+The group which includes entrepreneurs, influential people in Tech, humanists, participants in and promoters of public debate, all involved in the digital transformation of society, is presided over both by Tatiana F-Salomon and Guy Mamou-Mani.
+They both proposed to launch a joint appeal.
+That same evening the group agreed on the name for their endeavour: Thus was born #JamaisSansElles!